April the giraffe has done it again!

 You can check on her through her official webcam, or see the webcam footage below taken when her pregnancy was announced in summer 2018.

-Our obsession with this beautiful creature is about start again, so sharing this story about the first time we fell in love with her feels appropriate.
+Our obsession with this beautiful creature is just as popular as it was two years ago, so sharing this story about the first time we fell in love with her feels appropriate.

 * * *

 Do you remember where you were when you first started watching?

 For me, mentions of April first popped on my Facebook feed right in the beginning, mostly from my night owl friend, Amanda, who posted that she was glued to a livestream in the middle of the night waiting for a giraffe to give birth.
 I shrugged it off until I heard that alleged animal rights activists had pressured YouTube to take down the feed for "sexually explicit or nude content."
 Naturally, I had to see what the fuss was all about.

 So did millions of other people around the world.
 YouTube was apparently bombarded with messages from people wanting the livestream to return ... which it did.
 And suddenly a tiny livestream from a tiny animal park in rural upstate New York was on everyone's radar.